csalzano/power-boost-for-gravity-forms/readme.txt

 9. Screenshot of the dashboard.
 The Gravity Forms widget says, "Cached with max age 360 minutes."

 == Changelog ==

+= 3.2.0 =
+* [Added] Adds support for feeds in backups and form replacements.
+Replace Forms and Local JSON features now work with plugins that allow their feeds to be exported like Gravity Flow.
+* [Added] Adds all current translation files to a folder /languages.
+* [Changed] Changes tested up to version number to 6.7.1.

 = 3.1.7 =
 * [Fixed] Starts writing the .json file when form confirmations and notifications are updated.